-Articles will be printed in the form of a monograph published by Springer or in Journal NeuroSci.
+Articles will be printed in the form of a monograph published by Springer or in Journals.

-Series name: Advances in Intelligent Systems and Computing, Springer, Heidelberg and New York.
+Series name of a monograph: Advances in Intelligent Systems and Computing, Springer, Heidelberg and New York.

 Series Editor: J. Kacprzyk, Polish Academy of Sciences

 Editor issue: S. Paszkiel